 Faster Resolution with Technician Collaboration

-If a troubleshooting session goes beyond the initial technician’s domain of expertise, the technician can easily transfer the support session to another technician or technician group.
-Streamlined routing of support sessions helps to get the right technician in place and accelerate the resolution time for the end-user.
+If a troubleshooting session goes beyond the initial technician’s domain of expertise, he/she can easily transfer the support session to another technician or group, or invite other technicians to collaborate on the session Streamlined routing of support sessions helps to get the right technician in place and accelerate the resolution time for the end-user.

 Enhanced Customer Support Experience

 In order to deliver the best customer support, every second counts.
 Delivering fast and effective remote support, through efficient processes and tools, increases customer satisfaction.
 The design of Splashtop Enterprise aims to make the experience easier and faster for all: the end-user, the technician, and the leader of the service desk.

 The service desk capabilities highlight an improved ad hoc support workflow featuring fast and easy connections, support queue, technician grouping and collaboration, user-initiated support requests, request routing, and more.
 These features are available with the technician licenses in Splashtop Enterprise.

 On-Demand Session Invitation Workflow

 Splashtop Enterprise technicians have the option to choose between the invitation link and the traditional on-demand support workflow.
 With the traditional workflow, technicians direct their end-users to sos.splashtop.com, to download and run the SOS app.
 That generates a 9-digit session code which the end-user sends back to the technician.
 The technician then enters that code on his or her end to remote into the end-user device.